mathe42/vite-plugin-comlink/README.md

 ## Module Worker
 Not all Browsers support module Workers (see https://caniuse.com/mdn-api_worker_worker_ecmascript_modules).

-This results in some Drawbacks for fastest and best support:
+This results in some drawbacks for fastest and best support:

-For fast development we use module Workers as bundleling the complete worker on the fly is not performant.
+For fast development we use module Workers as bundling the complete worker on the fly is not performant.

 In default settings we bundle the whole worker at build to a single file.
-Therefor all browsers that supports Workers work in production.
+Therefore all browsers that support Workers, work in production.

 This is the same behavior as vite and it is NOT CHANGEABLE!

-If you wan't a worker to be a module worker at production add `type: 'module'` to the worker constructor options.
+If you want a worker to be a module worker in production, add `type: 'module'` to the worker constructor options.

 ### What this means: